DataSF/datasf.github.io/blog/_posts/2017-09-12-toward-a-more-resilient-city-national-day-of-civic-hacking-2017.md

     license_link: 'https://creativecommons.org/licenses/by-nc-sa/2.0/'
 description: >-
   The annual National Day of Civic Hacking is upon us.
-On Saturday, September 23rd, Code for San Francisco will bring together up to 100 people to consider how we can make our City more resilient in the face of disaster.
+On Saturday, September 23rd, Code for San Francisco will bring together up to 100 folks to consider how we can make our City more resilient in the face of disaster.
 date: 2017-09-12 00:00:00
 categories: